PlanTL-GOB-ES/MEDDOCAN-Evaluation-Script/README.md

   - The `gs_dir` and `sys_dir` options allow to select folders.

-  - `Verbose` and `quiet` options allow to control the verbosity level of the software.
+  - `Verbose` option allow to control the verbosity level.

 The user can select the different options using the command line: